While technology is speeding ahead at breakneck speed, the human race is going backwards in some respects.

 Outdoor play can even help prevent short-sightedness.

-As for the bumps and scrapes – these are an important part of learning to cope in an adult world.
+As for the bumps and scrapes – these are an important part of learning to cope in the adult world.
 Read How to Burst the Bubble and Embrace the Scrapes.

 While an absolute necessity for the well-being of children, outdoor play is not the only way to make kids thrive using nature.